1211102975/Alien-vs-Zombie/README.md

 Features:<br><br>
  -Mind Blowing Strategy:<br><br>
-   Get a diresct strike at Zombies by planing a combo attack with changing the arrow object direction before navidating the Alien.<br><br>
+   &emsp Get a diresct strike at Zombies by planing a combo attack with changing the arrow object direction before navidating the Alien.<br><br>
  -Distinctive zombies to fight making the game easy but challengeing:<br><br>
    Number of zombies increases the dificulty level of the game as the zombie have witdh range of attack.<br><br>